-- Overseeing financial reporting process and disclosure of financial information, to ensure that the financial statements are correct, sufficient and credible; - Recommending appointment, reappointment, terms of appointment and removal of the statutory and internal auditors, if any, of remuneration, fixation of audit fees and approval for payment of any other services: - Reviewing with the management, the periodical financial statements including subsidiaries / associates, if any, before submission to the Board for approval; - Reviewing with the management and the statutory auditors, the adequacy of internal control systems and recommending improvements to the management;
+- Overseeing financial reporting process and disclosure of financial information, to ensure that the financial statements are correct, sufficient and credible: - Recommending appointment, reappointment, terms of appointment and removal of the statutory and internal auditors, if any, of remuneration, fixation of audit fees and approval for payment of any other services; - Reviewing with the management, the periodical financial statements including subsidiaries / associates, if any, before submission to the Board for approval; - Reviewing with the management and the statutory auditors, the adequacy of internal control systems and recommending improvements to the management;

-- Reviewing the findings of any internal investigations by auditors into matters where there is suspected fraud or irregularity or failure of internal control systems of a material nature and reporting the matter to the Board; - Discussion with statutory auditors before the audit commences, about the nature and scope of audit, as well as post-audit discussions to ascertain any area of concern: - Reviewing and monitoring auditor's independence and performance and effectiveness of audit process; - 8.
-Scrutiny of Inter-corporate loans and advances; - Approval or any subsequent modification of transactions of the company with related parties; - Valuation of undertakings or assets of the company, wherever it is necessary; and - Such other functions as may be delegated by the Board from time to time.
+- Reviewing the findings of any internal investigations by auditors into matters where there is suspected fraud or irregularity or failure of internal control systems of a material nature and reporting the matter to the Board; - Discussion with statutory auditors before the audit commences, about the nature and scope of audit, as well as post-audit discussions to ascertain any area of concern; - Reviewing and monitoring auditor's independence and performance and effectiveness of audit process; - 8.
+Scrutiny of Inter-corporate loans and advances; - Approval or any subsequent modification of transactions of the company with related parties; - Valuation of undertakings or assets of the company, wherever it is necessary; and - 11.
+Such other functions as may be delegated by the Board from time to time.

-The meetings of Audit Committee are also attended by Chief Financial Officer and Statutory Auditors.
-The Company Secretary acts as the Secretary to the Committee.
+The meetings of Audit Committee are also attended by Chief Financial Officer and Statutory Auditors of the Company.
+Mr. Ajay Mishra, Company Secretary acts as the Secretary to the Committee.
 The minutes of each Audit Committee meeting are placed and discussed in the meeting of the Board.

-(ii) Composition and Meeting of the Committee:-
+(ii) Composition of the Committee:-

-Presently, the Audit Committee of the Company comprises of Executive and Non-executive Directors.
+Presently, the Audit Committee of the Company comprises of Non-executive Directors.
 Dr. Anuradha Mishra, Chairperson of the Committee is a Non-Executive Independent Director.
-Other members are Ms. Urmila Gupta, Non-Executive Independent Director and Mr. Sudhir Shukla, Non-Executive Director.
+Other members are Mr. Sudhir Shukla, Non-Executive Director, Mr. Anil Kapoor, Non-Executive Director and Ms. Urmila Gupta, Non-Executive Independent Director.
 All the members possess financial, management and accounting knowledge/ expertise and have held or hold senior positions in several reputed organizations.
-The intervening gap between the Meetings was within the time limit prescribed under the Companies Act, 2013 read with the rules made thereunder.